 Dr. Vargas began his career in higher-education at the National Autonomous University of Mexico (UNAM), from which he received a Bachelor of Science degree in physics.
 His initial appointment was as a senior associate researcher for the Institute of Geophysics, and he later held a similar position for the University's Institute of Physics.

 He earned his Ph.D. in physics and aerospace science from the University of Michigan and he has Master of Science degrees from Michigan in physics and aerospace science.
-He is married to Pam Vargas, who currently serves as director of Research and Grant Development at Southeast , and they have a son, a daughter, and one granddaughter.
+He is married to Pam Vargas, who currently serves as director of Office of Research and Sponsored Programs at Southeast , and they have a son, a daughter, and one granddaughter.